pixelastic/norska/modules/docs/src/theme-search-infinite.md

 Also note that the content of the layout will be added between the search bar and the hits.

+If your hit template contains an image, you should add the class `js-masonryImage` to it so the theme correctly resize the brick once the image is loaded.

 ## Styling

 To change the styling of the default theme, you'll have to overwrite it.
 The